openshift-labs/learn-katacoda/middleware/middleware-kogito/rules/02-implement-domain-model.md

 ## Person

 We will first implement the `Person` class.
+To do this, we first need to create a new package in our project:

+`mkdir -p /root/projects/kogito/adult-service/src/main/java/org/acme/domain`{{execute T2}}

-Open a new file by clicking: `adult-service/src/main/java/org/acme/domain/Person.java`{{open}}
+We can no open a new `Person.java` file in this package by clicking: `adult-service/src/main/java/org/acme/domain/Person.java`{{open}}

 Click on the _Copy to Editor_ link to copy the source code into the new `Person.java`file.